apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 ## *HllSketch* vs. *HyperLogLogPlus* Serialize /Deserialize Speed Behavior
 The serialization and deserialization (ser-de) speed of the *HyperLogLogPlus* sketch is shown in the following plot.
 Note that the Y-axis scale is 100,000 nanoseconds.
 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/serde/HllpSerDeP12SP25T14.png" alt="HllpSerDeP12SP25T14.png" />

-This next plot is the ser-de speed of the *HllSketch* in HLL_4 mode.
+This next plot is the ser-de speed of the *HllSketch* in compact HLL_4 mode.
 Note that the Y-axis scale is now 10,000 nanoseconds.
 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/serde/Hll4SerDeK12T14.png" alt="Hll4SerDeK12T14.png" />

-However, the *HllSketch* provides multiple options for serialization and deserialization.
+The *HllSketch* provides multiple options for serialization and deserialization.
-The following ser-de is performed in Updatable form which is much faster (compact = false) and requires a little more space.
+The following ser-de is performed in Updatable form (Compact = false) which is much faster and requires a little more space.
 Note that the Y-axis scale is now 1,000 nanoseconds.
 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/serde/Hll8SerDeK12T16CompactF.png" alt="Hll8SerDeK12T16CompactF.png" />

 In addition the *HllSketch* can operate fully *off-heap*.
 In this mode, there is effectively no serialization, since the sketch can be updated off-heap.
 The "deserialization", when required, is just a wrapper class that just contains a pointer to the off-heap data structure.
 This deserialization is quite fast as shown in this next plot.
 Note that the Y-axis scale is now 100 nanoseconds.
+Some of the peaks in these plots are due to GC pauses by the JVM.
 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/serde/Hll8SerDeK12T16CompactFWrapT.png" alt="Hll8SerDeK12T16CompactFWrapT.png" />

 Presenting the various *HllSketch* deserialization modes along with the *HyperLogLogPlus* sketch deserialization produces the following plot.
 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/serde/HllVsHllpSummary.png" alt="HllVsHllpSummary.png" />

 Depending on the chosen configuration, the *HllSketch* can be from one to almost three orders-of-magnitude faster than the *HyperLogLogPlus* sketch.